-In order to achieve this goal, SGL Group acted collectively in 2019 to launch a CSR strategy focused on our engagement as a Corporate and our engagement as a Bank.
+To achieve this goal, SGL Group acted collectively in 2019 to launch a CSR strategy focused on our engagement as a Corporate and our engagement as a Bank.

 As a Corporate, we natively pursue our environmental and social initiatives in order to be a responsible employer and to contribute positively to climate and environment preservation.